Pronwan/rustplus-desktop/README.md

    - Future sessions won’t require another Steam login

 6. **Smart Devices**

    - While connected, pair a device or server in-game → it appears instantly in the app

-7. **If the FCM Listener won't start**
+7. **If the FCM Listener won't start after a while of using the app**
+   - you probably have to do the Pairing Process again.
+   - Rightclick the Pairing button and select "Delete Config + Pair".
+   - That's it.

+8. **Alternative manuall pairing**
-   - Do it manually through PowerShell.
+   - You can do the pairing manually through PowerShell.

    - Open PowerShell,
    - Go to your installation folder (e.g. -> a: -> cd programs -> cd RustPlusDesk)